boxyhq/website/docs/jackson/sso-flow/index.md

 ### 2.2 Get connection

 This endpoint can be used to return metadata about an existing SAML/OIDC connection.
 This can be used to check and display the details to your customers.
 You can use either `clientID` or `tenant` and `product` combination.
-Use connection type (`saml` or `oidc`) as the value for `:strategy` param.

 <Tabs>
 <TabItem value="saml" label="SAML" default>